YottaDB/YDBDoc/MessageRecovery/errors.rst

 DLLCHSETUTF8, Routine XXX in library YYY was compiled with CHSET=UTF-8 which is different from $ZCHSET.
 Recompile with CHSET=M and re-link.

-Run Time Error: This error is triggered when an M mode process attempts to execute a shared library's routine that was complied in UTF-8 mode.
+Run Time Error: This error is triggered when an M mode process attempts to execute a shared library's routine that was compiled in UTF-8 mode.

 Action: Recompile and relink the routine using M-mode settings or switch to UTF-8 mode.